 We opened the McKenzie Room Restaurant in August 1997 two weeks before the birth of our third son Eoin.
 We called the new restaurant after Ms McKenzie she was a spinster dressmaker that was a sitting tenant with the building that adjoined Riverside when it was bought in 1950.
 When the name of the restaurant was made public we found out the character Ms MC Kenzie was.
 My mother had told me stories about her already so I knew a little history of her.
 She would allow courting couples to meet in her front room during the Lent when no social gatherings were allowed, she would chaperone them, many a match was made there.
 So I was delighted, the tradition of courting couples were continued in the more modern format as a “date” in the present Mc Kenzie room.

-Anthony, Anne and their sons Anthony, Eamonn and Eoin are now running the restaurant with special instructions from their daughter Frances the” Queen” the Family call her!
-With the help of their loyal staff, we are still welcoming people from all over the world into our home an old building one of the first to be built in the town, so it has its charm and it is loved by the family and we have upgraded it to the best of our ability to present day standards.
+With the help of our loyal staff, we are welcoming people from all over the world into our home an old building one of the first to be built in the town, so it has its charm and it is loved by the family and we have upgraded it to the best of our ability to present day standards.
 We hope you enjoy visiting us as we will welcoming you.